neu-cs2100/cs2100-pg-handout-testhw8/README.md

 Choose a word, such as "effervescence".
 Make a class attribute that stores this word as a `target_word`.

-Overwrite the `__str__()` method to return a message containing the keyword and the number of times the `target_word` appears in the text of the webpage.
+Overwrite the `__str__()` method to return an appropriate message containing the keyword and the number of times the `target_word` appears in the text of the webpage.

 When two `WikipediaPage`s are compared, the one with more instances of the `target_word` is considered "bigger".

 ## Part 3: Add the ability to interactively traverse the Wikipedia webpage graph

 We will now treat the `WikipediaPage` class as a node in a graph (or tree).
-It has a list of options for what its children could be (the Wikipedia links available on the page), but they are not children, because they are of type `str` and not `WikipediaPage`.
+It has a list of options for what its children could be (the Wikipedia links available on the page).
+Those link options are not yet children, because they are of type `str` and not `WikipediaPage`.
 Add another attribute to `WikipediaPage` called `children` which starts as an empty list of `WikipediaPage`.
 We will add pages to it as we interactively surf Wikipedia.org.